jakob-david/numeric_option_pricing/README.md

 # Numeric Option Pricing

-This project represents my Bachelor’s thesis in Business Informatics at the [FH Technikum Wien](https://www.technikum-wien.at/en/).
+This project represents the main methods I used for my Bachelor’s thesis in Business Informatics at the [FH Technikum Wien](https://www.technikum-wien.at/en/).

 ## Theory